Water Filtration through Reverse Osmosis

 The GX series is the top of the line Reverse Osmosis filter offered by Growonix.
 Offered in various sizes and flow rates, these units include the highest quality components available and provide the lowest waste water ratio available.

-The GX150-HF with a single GrowoniX Ultra High Rejection membrane out-performs all other systems in the same class that utilize two membranes.
-When GrowoniX developed the GX150-HF, they decided to pack all the high end features into a tight efficient RO unit.
-GrowoniX engineered a 50% increase in water production over traditional RO systems, lowered the waste ratio to 2:1, and still offered it to you for the same price point of an entry level RO filter.
+The GX150-HR with a single GrowoniX Ultra High Rejection membrane out-performs all other systems in the same class that utilize two membranes.
+When we developed the GX150-HR, we decided to pack all the high end features into a tight efficient RO unit.
+We engineered a 50% increase in water production over traditional RO systems, lowered the waste ratio to 2:1, and still offered it to you for the same price point of an entry level RO filter.
 We topped it all off with a 2 stainless steel liquid-filled pressure gauge, never before seen in a filter this size, and integrated it into our patented GX Series bracketing system.
 A manual flush valve allows you to clean the membrane, purging out pollutants that could otherwise add buildup to the system.

 - Ultra High Rejection membrane element

 - 2:1 system ratio - The most efficient in the industry!

 - One Eco Green Coconut Carbon filter rated for 16,000 gallons for chlorine reduction.